felixkpt/docker-php-nginx-mysql-phpmyadmin/README.md

-# PHP, Docker, Nginx, MYSql, phpMyAdmin
+# PHP, Nginx, MYSql & phpMyAdmin in Docker

 A simple Docker-based development environment featuring PHP, MySQL, phpMyAdmin, and Nginx.
 This setup enables you to easily run a PHP web application with a MySQL database and manage the database using phpMyAdmin.